-Credit should be given to candidates who design & employ good programming algorithms for sorting, efficient searching techniques and algorithms which make code re-usable and non-redundant
+Credit should be given to candidates who design & employ good programming algorithms for sorting, efficient searching techniques and algorithms which make code re-usable and nonredundant with the intentional design.
+Interface Efficiency Credit to the interface which allows the easiest and most efficient navigation, shows a good design and is simple in built.

-Flow of application

-A good, logical flow of application execution with good data transfer, logical sequence of events, robustness in program structural design to ensure the actual flow of running matches with the intentional design.
+Flow of application A good, logical flow of application execution with good data transfer, logical sequence of events, robustness in program structural design to ensure the actual flow of running matches